benjamin-heasly/gold-lab-nwb-conversions/pipelines/docs/proceed-spike-sorting/README.md

 ### optional args

-By default this will convert all channels in the `.plx` file (even ones without data on them) across the entire file timeline.
-You can convert a subset of channels (logical indexing array) and/or a subrange of the recording timeline (in seconds) by passing additional `args` to the pipeline.
+By default this will convert only those channels in the `.plx` file that have data on them.
+You can convert a specific subset of channels by passing in a value for the `connected` pipeline arg.
+This value is an expression passed to Matlab and should results in a logical indexing array for selecting channels out of the full list.
+For example, `"[true true false true true false]"` would select the first, second, fourth, and fifth channels out of a full list of six or more channels.

+Note: the standard shell and Python argument parsers are sensitive to spaces, so we need the quotes `" ... "` around extended values like this.

+Also by default, this will convert the entire recording timeline.
+You can convert an explicit subrange by passing in values (in seconds) for the `plx_t_start` and/or `plx_t_end` pipeline args.

+Here's an example using explicit channel selection and time range.

 ```
-# Convert plx to kilosort with specific channels and time range
+# Convert plx to kilosort with specific connected channels and time range
 proceed run plexon-kilosort-phy-fira.yaml \
   --local-options-file np-machine-default-options.yaml \
   --step-names plx-to-kilosort \
-  --args plx_name=MM_2022_11_28C_V-ProRec plx_t_start=120 plx_t_end=240 channels="[true true false true true false]"
+  --args plx_name=MM_2022_11_28C_V-ProRec plx_t_start=120 plx_t_end=240 connected="[true true false true true false]"
 ```

-The standard Python argument parser is sensitive to spaces, so we need quotes around extended values like `"[true true false true true false]"`.

 ### overwriting a previous run

 By default, the conversion step will only run once.
-Once the output files exist the pipeline will skip the conversion stepto avoid extra time and work.
+Once the output files exist the pipeline will skip the conversion step to avoid extra time and work.
 You can force the pipeline to re-run the conversion step anyway, by passing a `--force-rerun` flag.

 ```
 # Convert plx to kilosort, overwriting an existing conversion
 proceed run plexon-kilosort-phy-fira.yaml \
   --local-options-file np-machine-default-options.yaml \
   --step-names plx-to-kilosort \
-  --args plx_name=MM_2022_11_28C_V-ProRec plx_t_start=120 plx_t_end=240 channels="[true true false true true false]" \
+  --args plx_name=MM_2022_11_28C_V-ProRec plx_t_start=120 plx_t_end=240 connected="[true true false true true false]" \
   --force-rerun
 ```